snotskie/ttrpg/site/src/index.md

 **Efficiently Packed:** When you perform a Home Stat Check to see if you came prepared with an item, roll as though your Home Stat used one die size larger, to a maximum of a $d10$.

+**Past Repeated:** Once per session, when you fail a non-violent Check or lose a non-violent Contest, you may choose to channel a past memory to guide you.
+If you do, for the rest of the scene, you may use your History Stat in place of the Stat you failed the Check or lost the Contest with.

 **Armored Skin:** Whenever you lose a violent Contest as the Defender, protect yourself for $+3$.

 !!! note "Effect Wording: Protect Yourself for $+X$"